 What is INOmax® used for?

 A baby with hypoxic respiratory failure has less blood flow through the lungs, and low amounts of oxygen in the blood.
-Some medical conditions, such as pulmonary hypertension (high blood pressure in the lung), meconium aspiration (faecal material that blocks the lungs) and infection, may cause hypoxic respiratory failure.
+Some medical conditions, such as pulmonary hypertension (high blood pressure in the lung), meconium aspiration (stained amniotic fluid in the lungs) and infection, may cause hypoxic respiratory failure.

-Before your baby’s doctor prescribes INOmax®, other types of therapy may be given to try to improve your baby’s condition.
-If these other therapies do not improve your baby’s condition, INOmax® may be given.
+Before your baby’s or child’s doctor prescribes INOmax®, other types of therapy may be given to try to improve your baby’s or child’s condition.
+If these other therapies do not improve your baby’s or child’s condition, INOmax® may be given.